 Looking for the perfect Costa Rica bed and breakfast?
 Stay in your very own house in the middle of the Costa Rican rainforest at Casitas Tenorio.
-Milk cows, hike on the private trails and bird watch to your heart’s content.
+Milk cows, hike on the private trails, and bird-watch to your heart’s content.

 I love that I wake up to the sounds of the roosters each morning.
 I love spotting toucans in the trees outside our house at breakfast.
 I love the cows and horses that meander past my office while I blog.
-And I absolutely love Costa Rican typical food.
+And I absolutely love Costa Rican traditional food.

 And I’m lucky- I live in rural Costa Rica where the roosters or the parakeets wake us up instead of the alarm clock.
 Where I see the neighbors passing by my office window on a cow.
 And where absolutely no one speaks English.

 One of the best parts about living in rural Costa Rica is that my kids and I get to experience the true Costa Rican culture on a daily basis.

 But- short of inviting travelers into my home, I wanted to find accommodations that replicate what we love most about Costa Rica- but for my readers.
 I wanted to find a place that felt like living in a real Costa Rican house, and with lots of quintessentially Costa Rican activities nearby.

 So you can imagine how excited I was when Casitas Tenorio started following me on Instagram and I realized the family-owned accommodations are located in rural Costa Rica- and they have entire houses for rent!